pyriand3r/pyriand3r.github.io/_drafts/2014-08-31-using-ext5-in-an-ext3-environment.md

 >My company distributes a software that makes use of a really huge ext.js 3.4 frontend - lots of views, custom classes etc. We need to upgrade to Ext4 or better Ext5 ... but we can't do that at once.
 We have to migrade one view after another.
 First step in this process was having the ability to create new views directly in Ext5 to not produce more classes that need to be migrated.

 Some words before we start: This approach makes it possible to use Ext5 views inside Ext3 views.
 Allthough it is not possible to mix both really together: For instance you can't use an Ext5 button inside an ext3 form.
 But you can create whole new views making use of the advantages of Ext5 (MVC, MVVM) and place them inside a bigger Ext3 environment.
-To keep the example: Create a whole Ext5 form and place it inside an Ext3 popup.
+To keep the example: You can create a whole Ext5 form and place it inside an Ext3 popup.

 **IMPORTANT**: For my purpose as a temporary arrangement this solution is okay i think, but i would **never** recommend this approach as a long time solution!